preciofishbone/OmniaDocsG2/working-with-events/index.rst

 + The Participant List displays a Status icon to indicate if the registered user has accepted the event in his or her calendar.

+**Note!** System accounts that are used in Omnia does not support ADFS, which can cause calendars not being loaded.
+A work around for this exists and will be described here soon.

 **Note!** In Omnia on-prem, Use personal exchange calendars.
 Support for Exchange server 2016 and 2019.

 **Note!** Events should not be used in combination with variations.
 If multiple variations of an event is created, each variation is treated as a separate event.